 Care for your dog after neutering or spaying to ensure speedy healing

-The good news is most dogs recover quickly after they are spayed or neutered.
+The good news is that most dogs recover quickly after spaying or neutering.
 Follow these six helpful tips to care for your dog after neutering or spaying and ensure a speedy recovery.